 Call an Attorney

-If your injuries were serious enough right away to require a visit to the ER or a ride in an ambulance then you should call a personal injury attorney almost as soon as you’re medically capable of sitting up and looking for one.
+If your injuries were serious enough right away to require a visit to the ER or a ride in an ambulance then you should call our NYC slip and fall lawyers almost as soon as you’re medically capable of sitting up and looking for one.

 The reason for this is twofold.
 First, slip and fall cases aren’t like car accident cases.
 The property owner doesn’t have to provide insurance information right away.
 This means you’ll generally need an attorney to make any kind of claim.